The family Entelodontidae is commonly referred to as "hell pigs."

 Description and Size

-Archaeotherium was about the size of modern cows.
-On average, they stood about 3 feet 11 inches at the shoulder.
+Archaeotheriums were about the size of modern cows.
+On average, they stood about 4 feet 11 inches at the shoulder.
 From nose to tail, they were about 6 feet to 7 feet long.
 The largest discovered Archaeotherium was 5 feet 3 inches tall at the shoulder.
-They weighed up to 1,300 lbs.
+They weighed up to 1,300 lbs., but averaged 1100 lbs.
 The skull of the largest specimen was 31 inches long.

 - Average nose to tail length of 6 feet to 7 feet long